 \section{Free nuclei model}

-In this Subsection we consider two extra problems appearing in the free nuclei model--estimate the minimal distance between nuclei and the maximal excessive positive charge when system does not break apart.
-We also slightly improve estimates for maximal negative charge and ionization energy.
+In this subsection we consider two extra problems appearing in the free nuclei model--estimate the minimal distance between nuclei and the maximal excessive positive charge when system does not break apart.
+We also slightly improve estimates for the maximal negative charge and for the ionization energy.